meiyor/Time_Spectral_Granger_Causality_EEG/README.md

      Time-domain and spectral GC via **MVGC toolbox**

 After executing this preprocessing command you will observe the following **.mat** files.
 The filename string will contain the suffix you added as input before the .mat extension.
 In this case the suffix string is empty.
-This for the sake of comparison between different preprocessing options and for facilitating the exploration of resulting files across the **result_plots**, **preprocessed_save**, and **GC_estimation** folders.
+This is done for evaluation a comparison between different preprocessing options and for facilitating the exploration of resulting files across the **result_plots**, **preprocessed_save**, and **GC_estimation** folders.

 <img width="709" height="398" alt="image" src="https://github.com/user-attachments/assets/fa0e2606-ddea-4234-88b7-626b82c7ffeb" />

-Each file contains an EEGlab structure for each Near-Dead-Evennt (NDE) stages described in [Xu et al 2023] between **S1-S11** stages: having S1 as baseline stage before removing the ventilator, and from S2-S11 all the subsequent stages without the ventilator, switching multiple time the peacemaker activation.
+Each file contains an EEGlab structure for each Near-Dead-Event (NDE) stages described in [Xu et al 2023] between **S1-S11** stages: having S1 as baseline stage before removing the ventilator, and from S2-S11 all the subsequent stages without the ventilator, switching multiple time the peacemaker activation.
 The file denoted with the preffix **JF_20250225** contains information with all the stages **S1-S11** separated for an adeaquate load using [**edfread.m**](https://www.mathworks.com/help/signal/ref/edfread.html).
 For loading large .edf files take into account that **edfreadm.m** can represent large loading throuput times.
 It is recommended a file or time-length segmentation before or as **edfread.m** input parameters.

 ## 2. GC Estimation using MVGC toolbox

 After you get the preprocessed files in the **preprocessed_save**, you can proceed with the GC estimation following the logic/workflow in the function called **reading_eeg_saved_MVGC**.
 ### GC definition following [Barret et al 2013](https://arxiv.org/pdf/1606.08644)

-For defininng the GC between two EEG channels $x$ and $\hat{x}$, we must first establish the linear interaction between both channels in time as follows:
+For defining the GC between two EEG channels $x$ and $\hat{x}$, we must first establish the linear interaction between both channels in time as follows:

 $$
     \hat{x(t)} = \sum_{k=0}^{p} A_{k} x(t-k) + \lambda \sigma(t)